 Restores the linear accuracy of comparator; eliminates dependence on accuracy of ball screw drives with inherent backlash.
-Acu-Rite's Digital Readouts enhance coordinate measuring immensely and effect great savings in both time and accuracy.
-They require either a VUE, Wizard 411 general purpose or 200S, Wizard 550 general purpose with a minimum of two encoders (1μm for 2 axes).
+ACU-RITE's Digital Readouts enhance coordinate measuring immensely and effect great savings in both time and accuracy.
+They require either a DRO100, or DRO203 with a minimum of two encoders (1μm for 2 axes).